-The Protocol Branch arranges hospitality functions hosted by the Premier or his representative.
-The Branch also provides advice to the Premier’s office and Ministerial offices on policy and procedures for government hospitality.
+The State Ceremonial and Events unit arranges hospitality functions hosted by the Premier or his representative.
+The unit also provides advice to the Premier’s office and Ministerial offices on policy and procedures for government hospitality.

-Details of some of the events the Branch is responsible for organising are listed below.
+Details of some of the events the unit is responsible for organising include:

 State Funerals and Memorial Services